Entrance sign to Dilli Haat INA in Delhi

 Dilli Haat first opened in 1994.
 It was a joint venture between Delhi Tourism and various government handloom and handicraft ministries.
 It’s a purpose built crafts bazaar designed to promote Indian handicrafts.

 Stalls are allotted on a 15 day rotational basis, so the crafts and artisans change all the time.
 There’s always something new to see.
+A few vendors have year round stalls, but the stock changes with the seasons.

 How To Get To Dilli Haat